MarsicoFL/Bats/README.md

 **BatKinship.ipynb**: This Jupyter notebook contains the main analysis for the project.
 It includes the code for estimating kinship coefficients and any associated data exploration and visualization.

 **BatMetadata.csv**: This CSV file contains metadata for the bat samples used in the project.
-This include information such as: sample ID, sex, Age and any colony of each bat..
+This include information such as: sample ID, sex, Age and any colony of each bat.

 **FromGeneNetworkToPlink.R**: This R script is used to convert gene network data into a format that can be used with PLINK.